mdschuster/MicroRogue/README.md

 MicroRogue is an unfinished clone of Rogue intended as a beginner JavaScript game development workshop.

 ## Getting Started
-The first few slides of the presentation describe the tools and requirements needed to create the game.
+The first few slides of the presentation (MicroRogue.pdf) describe the tools and requirements needed to create the game.
 A brief list is here:
 * A code editor that can be used to write JavaScript
 * Pixelbox.js game engine: [link](https://pixwlk.itch.io/pixelbox)